Chapter 27 : Inescapable

 In a flash of motion I could barely register, Potter grabbed my wrists and smoothly wheeled me around.
-I stumbled backwards, loosing balance, and my back crashed into the door.
-A muffled squeak of protest slipped out of my lips, my surprised gaze raising to lock with Potter’s cool one—
+I stumbled backwards, losing balance, and my back crashed into the door.
+A muffled squeak of protest slipped from my lips, my surprised gaze raising to lock with Potter’s cool one —

-And I tried not to think about our close proximity...
-Or the last time this boy had me against a door.
+And I tried my hardest not to think about our close proximity...
+Or about the last time this boy had me against a door.

 Cue: hysterical internal-monologue.

 Oh god.
 His face was right there.
 Right there.
-If I just maneuvered a little closer, I could graze my lips against his, just one last time, to feel that shooting star sailing through my body—Roman candles, chemical reactions, blazing meteors, gold sparks showering down like cosmic rain, like chips of sunlight.
+If I just maneuvered a little closer, I could graze my lips against his, one last time, to feel that shooting star sailing through my body — Roman candles, chemical reactions, blazing meteors, gold sparks showering down like cosmic rain, like chips of sunlight.